WHY WE DO IT

 We believe in co-design, implementation and evaluation of technology solutions focused on the needs and conditions of the most marginalized lead to relevant, scalable and cost-effective solutions for the majority.

 ZeroDivide came into existence in 1998 as a result of groundbreaking advocacy and coalition building by leaders of 134 community-based organizations representing low-income and immigrant communities, communities of color and people with disabilities.
 These organizations sought and received $50 million as a result of the merger between PacBell and SBC.
 This independent fund was established to close the digital divide in California.
-Over 12 years, ZeroDivide (originally called the California Technology Foundation) funded more than 400 community-based technology related programs, including several internally operated initiatives.
+Over 12 years, ZeroDivide (originally called the Community Technology Foundation of California) funded more than 400 community-based technology related programs, including several internally operated initiatives.

-As the California Community Technology Foundation, our work meet the needs of underserved communities to equalize access to technology and telecommunications.
+As the Community Technology Foundation of California, our work met the needs of underserved communities to equalize access to technology and telecommunications.
 After 14 years of grant-making, we transformed into a 501(c)3 enterprise because our work was not done.
-We know the digital divide still exists in underserved communities and requires our trusted approach building change and social equity.
+We know the digital divide still exists in underserved communities and requires our trusted approach to build change and social equity.
 Our work continues to center on directly addressing digital equity issues with organizations serving the underserved.